graphprotocol/hypergraph/docs/schema.md

 - We want immediate feedback on invalid relations.
 - Handling invalid Relations
   - In case the from or to is missing we ignore the relation completely.
   - In case the index is missing, we set an index at the end of the list.
 Later we can provide a callback to choose different behavior.
+Note: he data service should be validating this already, but can happen in case of end-to-end encrypted sync.
   - In case the index is not unique we pick one of them and move it between this and the next item.

 ### Design A